kubernetes/community/events/2019/11-contributor-summit/README.md

 ## Registration

 - [Sign the CLA](/CLA.md) if you have not done so already.
-- Registration Form Coming Soon
+- Website will be live in September:   https://events.linuxfoundation.org/events/contributor-summit-north-america-2019/

 ## When and Where

 The Contributor Summit takes place in the days leading up to [KubeCon + CloudNativeCon NA](https://events.linuxfoundation.org/events/kubecon-cloudnativecon-north-america-2019/), make sure you plan travel accordingly.

-- Sunday, November 17th, 2019 ~5P - 8P (Exact time TBD) - Social event (optional)
+- Sunday, November 17th, 2019 ~5P - 9P
+  Social event (optional)
-- Monday, November 18th, 2019 ~8A - 6P (Exact time TBD) - Contributor Summit (New Contributor Workshops and Current Contributor Summit)
+- Monday, November 18th, 2019 ~8A - 6P
+  Full day event
 - San Diego, California
-- Event website with more information: LINK TBD
+- Event website with more information: https://events.linuxfoundation.org/events/contributor-summit-north-america-2019/

 **But wait!**